Customer service

 A help desk software

-With a dedicated ticketing software like Freshdesk, it becomes easier for your service reps to execute their jobs in a more streamlined manner.
+With dedicated ticketing software like Freshdesk, it becomes easier for your service reps to execute their jobs in a more streamlined manner.
 They can access customer requests from multiple communication channels through a unified database, automate repetitive tasks, and ensure deadlines are being adhered to.

 A CRM solution